SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

 \textbf{Training Strategies}.
 Auxiliary strategies such as label smoothing, regularization, and confidence penalty further improve model stability and generalization.
 The complete \saferedirector configuration achieves the best overall trade-off across all evaluation metrics.

-\textbf{Robustness to Sampling Configuration}. \saferedirector consistently maintains high forgetting rates, strong content preservation, and stable image quality across a wide range of inference-time sampling steps and under different diffusion schedulers.
-This robustness demonstrates that \saferedirector can be reliably deployed in dynamic or resource-constrained scenarios without retraining or hyperparameter tuning.
+\textbf{Robustness to Sampling Configuration}. \saferedirector consistently maintains high forgetting rates, strong content preservation, and stable image quality across a wide range of inference-time sampling steps and different schedulers.
+This robustness shows that \saferedirector can be reliably deployed in dynamic or resource-constrained scenarios without retraining or hyperparameter tuning.